pandorabox-io/smartshop/Readme.txt

 Like the title says, this is a smart and easy shop, that will also fit everywhere.

-it is a mix of a vending machine, a shop, item frames and light.
+It is a mix of a vending machine, a shop, item frames and light.

-You can toogle it unlimited or limited if you have give or creative (unlimited will not take or add stuff to its inventory)
+The owner can toggle it between unlimited and limited supply, if they have `give` or `creative` privs.

-The "All" button will lime your stock to the inventory or and the giveline, its on as default.

-It also works with pipeworks and aliveai
+Smartshops work with pipeworks and aliveai.

 Additions by gpcf:
   - Mail support: Smartshops send mails out if stock is empty
   - Statistics: Smartshops make statistics on prices and stock
   - Smartshops only accept items they sell via pipeworks